morrisjs/morris.js/README.md

 Morris.js is the library that powers the graphs on http://howmanyleft.co.uk/.

 This is an early release.
-It's pretty much a verbatim copy of the code fragment that's in use on *How Many Left*, so it's not really generically usable.
-Expect that to improve soon.
+It's a bit rough around the edges, but it's getting pretty usable now.
+Expect it to get even better soon.

 Cheers!